leoHerv/clashAgain/README.md

 ### Specifications :
 This is a school project for my second year of my computer science degree.
 It was made in C with the SDL library, on Windows (comments in French).
+Made at the start of the year 2022.

 ### Preview (youtube video):
 [![gamePlay](https://img.youtube.com/vi/0G5mg9jkth0/0.jpg)](https://www.youtube.com/watch?v=0G5mg9jkth0&ab_channel=L%C3%A9oH)